kaneeshk24/rndm-stock-price-change/README.md

 # rndm-stock-price-change
-simulating random price change and running it multiple times to study price action pattern similar in stock market. mean of one of the simulation is 0 <br>
+simulating random price change and running it multiple times to study price action pattern similar in stock market.<br>
+mean of one of the simulation is 0 <br>
 and variance comes out to be 1
 <br>